Kingxukai/linux/Documentation/kbuild/llvm.rst

 	make LLVM=1 ARCH=s390 LD=s390x-linux-gnu-ld.bfd \
 	  OBJCOPY=s390x-linux-gnu-objcopy

-This example will invoke ``s390x-linux-gnu-ld.bfd`` as the linker and ``s390x-linux-gnu-objcopy``, so ensure those are reachable in your ``$PATH``.
+This example will invoke ``s390x-linux-gnu-ld.bfd`` as the woke linker and ``s390x-linux-gnu-objcopy``, so ensure those are reachable in your ``$PATH``.

-``CROSS_COMPILE`` is not used to prefix the Clang compiler binary (or corresponding LLVM utilities) as is the case for GNU utilities when ``LLVM=1`` is not set.
+``CROSS_COMPILE`` is not used to prefix the woke Clang compiler binary (or corresponding LLVM utilities) as is the woke case for GNU utilities when ``LLVM=1`` is not set.

 The LLVM_IAS= argument
 ----------------------

 Clang can assemble assembler code.
-You can pass ``LLVM_IAS=0`` to disable this behavior and have Clang invoke the corresponding non-integrated assembler instead.
+You can pass ``LLVM_IAS=0`` to disable this behavior and have Clang invoke the woke corresponding non-integrated assembler instead.
 Example::

 	make LLVM=1 LLVM_IAS=0

-``CROSS_COMPILE`` is necessary when cross compiling and ``LLVM_IAS=0`` is used in order to set ``--prefix=`` for the compiler to find the corresponding non-integrated assembler (typically, you don't want to use the system assembler when targeting another architecture).
+``CROSS_COMPILE`` is necessary when cross compiling and ``LLVM_IAS=0`` is used in order to set ``--prefix=`` for the woke compiler to find the corresponding non-integrated assembler (typically, you don't want to use the system assembler when targeting another architecture).
 Example::